Bat Grip -> Stance -> Load and Stride -> Hip Rotation -> Contact -> Extension and Finish

 - Due to rotation during the swing, a player cannot literally take the knob of his bat directly to the baseball.
 However, when a player initiates his swing with this intent, it results in a desired short swing path to the ball.
 Many great hitters and hitting coaches say that the knob of the bat initially controls the direction of the barrel of the bat to the ball.

 - Head and body should be behind the baseball in order to create maximum leverage.

-- Hands should be in a palm up palm down position (i.e., one hand palm facing up, the other facing down) to allow for maximum extension through the hitting zone.
+- Hands should be in a palm up palm down position (i.e., top hand palm facing up, bottom hand palm facing down) to allow for maximum extension through the hitting zone.

 - Head should be as still as possible and his eyes should be focused on the ball.